britram/taps-transports/draft-ietf-taps-transports.md

 # Congestion Control

 Congestion control is critical to the stable operation of the Internet.
-A variety of mechanisms have been used to provide the congestion control needed by an Internet transport protocol.
+A variety of mechanisms are used to provide the congestion control needed by many Internet transport protocols.
 Congestion is detected based on sensing of network conditions, whether through explicit or implicit feedback.
 The congestion control mechanisms that can be applied by different transport protocols are largely orthogonal to the choice of transport protocol.
 This section provides an overview of the congestion control mechanisms available to the protocols described in {{existing-transport-protocols}}.

-Some protocols such as SCTP and TCP {{RFC5681}} offer a transport service controlled by a sliding-window-based receiver flow control; protocols based on TCP use the congestion control provided by TCP.
-These methods commonly use a separate congestion window for congestion control, which allows the transport service to send bursts of data under the control of a separate congestion control window.
-Each time congestion is detected, the congestion window is reduced.
-Most commonly deployed congestion control mechanisms use one of three methods to detect congestion:

-[EDNOTE mirja stick this in TCP?]

-- detection of loss, which is interpreted as a congestion signal;
-- Explicit Congestion Notification (ECN) {{RFC3168}} to provide explicit signaling of congestion without inducing loss (see {{I-D.ietf-aqm-ecn-benefits}}); and/or
-- a retransmission timer with exponential back-off.
+Many protocols use a separate window to determine the maximum sending rate that is allowed by the congestion control.
+The used congestion control mechanism will increase the congestion window if feedback is received that indicates that the currently used network path is not congested, and will reduce the window otherwise.
+Window-based mechanisms often increase their window slowing over multiple RTTs, while decreasing strongly when the first indication of congestion is received.
+One example are Additive Increase Multiplicative Decrease (AIMD) schemes, where the window is increased by a certain number of packets/bytes for each data segment that has been successfully transmitted, while the window is multiplicatively decrease on the occurrence of a congestion event.
+This can lead to a rather unstable, oscillating sending rate, but will resolve a congestion situation quickly.
+TCP New Reno {{5681}} which is one of the initial proposed schemes for TCP as well as TCP Cubic {{draft-ietf-tcpm-cubic-01}} which is the default mechanism for TCP in Linux are two examples for window-based AIMD schemes.

-The volume of data in flight is capped to the minimum of the two windows.
-This approach is also used by DCCP CCID-2 {{RFC4341}} for datagram congestion control.
+This approach is also used by DCCP CCID-2 for datagram congestion control.

-Some classes of applications prefer to use a transport service that allows sending at a specific rate, and prefer to vary this rate in response to congestion.
+Some classes of applications prefer to use a transport service that allows sending at a more stable rate, that is slowly varied in response to congestion.
 Rate-based methods offer this type of congestion control and have been  defined based on the loss ratio and observed round trip time, such as TFRC {{RFC5348}} and TFRC-SP {{RFC4828}}.
 These methods utilise a throughput